risingwavelabs/risingwave-docs/docs/Getting-Started.md

 2. Install dependencies.

     RisingWave has the following dependencies.
-Please ensure all the dependencies have been installed before starting RisingWave.
+Please ensure all the dependencies have been installed before running RisingWave.

     * Rust
     * CMake